keystone-engine/keystone/docs/intro_to_porting.md

 - llvm/keystone/ks.cpp
 - llvm/lib/Support/Triple.cpp

-### Expanding MCAsmBakend
+### Expanding MCAsmBackend
-Because the MCAsmBackend constructor does not allow passing the subtarget info and target options that the new LLVM versions require for the backend construction, a new backend constructor must be created (in order to prevent having to change the other architecture's code).
+Because the MCAsmBackend constructor does not allow passing the subtarget info and target options that the new llvm versions require for the backend construction, a new backend constructor must be created (in order to prevent having to change the other architecture's code).
 This is supported in `llvm/include/llvm/Support/TargetRegistry.h`.

 ### Expanding core llvm code (llvm/include/llvm)
-Adding the required supporting functions that are used in the newer llvm files but do not yet exist in Keystone's version of LLVM:
+Adding the required supporting functions that are used in the newer llvm files but do not yet exist in Keystone's version of llvm:
 - llvm/include/llvm/ADT/StringRef.h
 - llvm/include/llvm/ADT/Triple.h
 - llvm/include/llvm/MC/MCFixup.h